CHALLENGING A WILL IN PROBATE COURT

-Mental State – A person must be mentally capable of making a will at the time the will was signed.
+Mental state – A person must be “of sound mind” — mentally capable of making a will at the time the will was signed.

-Contents of the Will – If a will does not contain certain legally required information, it can be declared invalid.
-Beware of the “online” forms that do not take into account the legal requirements of your state laws.
+Formalities in the contents of the will – If a will does not contain certain legally required information, it can be declared invalid.
+Beware of the “online” forms that do not take into account the legal requirements of Ohio law.

 If you have reason to believe that you were wrongfully excluded from a loved one’s will, or if somebody is challenging a will that would affect your rights, we can help you.